aristanetworks/goarista/cmd/ockafka/README.md

 # ockafka

-Client for the gRPC OpenConfig service for subscribing to, getting and setting the configuration and state of a network device.
+Client for the gRPC OpenConfig service for subscribing to the configuration and state of a network device and feeding the stream to Kafka.

 ## Sample usage

-Subscribe to all updates on the Arista device at `10.0.1.2` and dump results as JSON to stdout:
+Subscribe to all updates on the Arista device at `10.0.1.2` and stream to a local Kafka instance:

 ```
-ockafka -addrs 10.0.1.2 -json
+ockafka -addrs 10.0.1.2
 ```

-Subscribe to temperature sensors from 2 switches and stream to Kafka:
+Subscribe to temperature sensors from 2 switches and stream to a remote Kafka instance:

 ```
 ockafka -addrs 10.0.1.2,10.0.1.3 -kafkaaddrs kafka:9092 -subscribe /Sysdb/environment/temperature/status/tempSensor